brampijper/brams-blog/content/blog/health/parents/index.md

 For me, these conversations happened with my parents when my dad was sick.
 In that period he was fighting cancer for over 3 years, during that time our family grew more intimate, naturally there was more space to talk, reflect and listen to each other.
 My dad was often reflecting and contemplating to find out why he got sick.
 That set him on a path of self-discovery, that exposed his weaknesses and strengths.

 #### Explore your childhood
 For my dad exploring his childhood was difficult.
 Both his parents passed away at an early age, so he tried talking to his siblings and family friends.
 He got some insights, but not much.
-As he grew up in a family with 10 siblings, there was little space to give him the attention and love he needed.
+As he grew up in a family with 10 siblings there was little space to give him the attention and love he needed.
 He also hadn't learned to talk about his emotions as his parents never passed that skill to him.
 In a way, this generational problem was passed on to my brother and me.

 > If you think you're nothing like your parents you have some work to do!